ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.
+The value of c is 7.
+The operators in the last line are equals (=) and addition (+).
+C is added to D and then C is set to the result of that equation.

 ## Question 3